 We like to use a round “ice cream” scoop to form the burgers, because it helps make uniform sized patties.

-If you are planning to bake the burgers, place the 8 scoops of the lentil chili burger mix in a 9″ X 13″ glass baking pan arranged as shown in the photo.
+If you are planning to bake the burgers, place the 8 scoops of the lentil chili burger mix in a 9″ X 13″ glass baking pan, and arrange them as shown in the photo.
 If there is any left over mix, place a little extra on each of the scoops, and then flatten them into patties as shown in the photo.

 The burgers can be baked in the microwave oven on high heat in about 10-12 minutes, or they can also be baked in a conventional oven in about twice the time at 350 degrees F. Check them for firmness to ensure they don’t over cook.